WICG/web-printing/README.md

 * If the printer supports duplex printing, the application can prompt the user to print double-sided, saving paper and reducing printing time.
 * Access to supported media sizes empowers the application to generate print-ready files by adjusting page layouts, margins, or scaling, effectively ensuring that the content fits properly on the printed page without any cropping or distortion.

+### Improving Error Handling
+`window.print()` doesn't provide any built-in error handling mechanisms -- this effectively leaves the user alone against the print system when someting goes wrong during printing.
+With more control over the printing process, apps can wrap up raw printing errors into more elaborate descriptions (what went wrong and why?) or suggest useful tips for troubleshooting common errors (potentially even going as far as providing links to vendor websites or user manuals for specific printers since model info is also available now).

+### Supporting Remote Printing
+The proposed API methods unlock proper printer forwarding by allowing the remote client to access essential information about printers on the near side; without this information the remote system could run into various inconsistencies like generating documents formatted for A4 paper when the local printer uses US Letter-sized paper, which can barely be solved without tedious manual configuration.

 ### Observing the Printing Pipeline
 When users utilize `window.print()`, they have limited visibility and control over the printing process - usually it's scoped to hidden system UI surfaces & system notifications that cannot be accessed by the app.
 The API strives to fill this gap by offering the ability to track the progress of print jobs as well as cancel them if needed directly to the applications, creating a more evident and clear printing experience via custom information surfaces.

-### Improving Error Handling
-Similarly to the previous point, there are no built-in error handling mechanisms -- this effectively leaves the user alone against the print system when someting goes wrong during printing.
-With more control over the printing process, apps can wrap up raw printing errors into more elaborate descriptions (what went wrong and why?) or suggest useful tips for troubleshooting common errors (potentially even going as far as providing links to vendor websites or user manuals for specific printers since model info is also available now).

-### Supporting Remote Printing
-The proposed API methods facilitate printer forwarding by enabling the remote client to access essential information about printers on the near side: this allows the remote client to interact with and control those printers as if they were directly connected to the remote client itself, enhancing the seamless integration and operation of printers in the remote environment.

 ## Key Features
 The API primarily focuses on listing local printers and their capabilities and sending print jobs to them.